EsotericSoftware/spine-runtimes/spine-turbulenz/README.md

 ## Spine version

-spine-turbulenz works with data exported from the latest version of Spine.
+spine-turbulenz works with data exported from Spine 3.1.08.
+Updating spine-turbulenz to [v3.2](https://trello.com/c/k7KtGdPW/76-update-runtimes-to-support-v3-2-shearing) is in progress.

 spine-turbulenz supports all Spine features except for rendering meshes.